84rrry/TypeRacerBot/README.md

 The main logic is split into two files:
 * `BotLogic.py`: This file contains the core functions for browser automation, text extraction, and the typing simulation.
-* `TypeRacerBot.py`: This file provides a console application that allows the user to select a typing speed and initiate the bot.
+* `TypeRacerBot.py`: This file provides a console application that allows the user to select a browser and typing speed to initiate the bot.

 ## 🏁 Getting Started